Kings: With the exception of the

 Fournier cards and to a lesser degree the

-elegant deck the mounts
+elegant pack the mounts

 are seen diagonally so that they appear shorter, and there is more room